piaodazhu/dyco-coroutine/README.md

 ## Socket

 dyco socket API can be called the same as socket API, while they will not block the scheduling loop.
 If `COROUTINE_HOOK` is defined, normal socket API will act like dyco socket API.
 Besides, it will change the behavior of other high level network APIs who call normal socket API in its process, such as database client APIs and DNS APIs.
+See more in `example/socket_client.c example/socket_server.c example/network.c`.

 ```c
 int dyco_socket(int domain, int type, int protocol);